ThinTim/so-classy/README.md

 SoClassy is a web application designed to be deployed within an organisation to facilitate knowledge transfer and shared learning.

-The application consists of a basic Rails 4 app, with a few ReactJS components on the front end for improved UX.
+The application consists of a basic Rails 4 app, with KnockoutJS components added to the front end for improved UX.

 ## Configuration